-Dunsborough is a lovely little town nestled on the eastern shores of the peninsula leading to Cape Naturaliste the northern point of the Leeuwin Naturaliste National Park, and the home of Cape Naturaliste Lighthouse.
-The foreshore on Geographe Bay is worth the drive.
+Dunsborough is a lovely little town nestled on the eastern shores of the peninsula leading to Cape Naturaliste the northern point of the Leeuwin Naturaliste National Park.

 Dunsborough is uniquely situated along the far south-western shores of Geographe Bay.
 In the town centre Lyons park interconnects the CBD offers a green sanctuary in the middle of town.